Sayeda-5/A2ZBank/README.md

 ONLINE BANKING SYSTEM
 -----------------------

-~ I have developed this API for easy online banking system portal application.
-It performs fundademtal CURD operation of any banking application.
+-I have developed this API for easy online banking system portal application.
+-It performs fundademtal CURD operation of any banking application.
-~This project is develped by me in the span of 5 days during construct week in Massai School.
+-This project is develped by me in the span of 5 days during construct week in Massai School.

  TECH STACK
  -----------------------